IvanMcCauley/Project_Dashcam-BEV-Path-Planner/README.md

 This project is useful for:

-- Engineers learning AV pipelines (YOLO → BEV → A*)
+- Engineers exploring real-time autonomous vehicle pipelines
-- Students exploring modular robotics or ADAS logic
+- Students looking to understand modular AV system architecture
-- Recruiters or hiring managers looking for clean, interpretable codebases in autonomy
+- Anyone curious about how raw video input becomes driving decisions

 ---